Former PDC Darts Professional, SkySports Darts Commentator and YouTuber with 6 tournament wins under his belt including the Iceland Open in 2023

 If you are new to betting on darts then it can seem daunting with the number of different tournaments, formats, markets etc but do not be alarmed because we have put together a darts betting guide that has all of the relevant information you need to start betting on darts and then once you have an understanding of the sport head over to our best bookie for darts article to see which bookie to use.

-The 2024 World Cup of Darts is the fourteenth edition of the tournament.
-The number of competing nations rose to 40 in 2023 with Bahrain, Iceland and Ukraine debuting at the event.
+The 2025 World Cup of Darts sponsored by BetVictor is the fifteenth edition of the tournament.
+The number of competing nations rose to 40 in 2023, and there are again 40 teams in 2025.

-In addition to the rise in competing nations there was also a new format partly to accommodate the additional teams and all matches throughout the tournament were doubles events so no singles matches as in previous editions.
+In addition to the rise in competing nations, there was also a new format introduced for the 2023 edition, partly to accommodate the additional teams.
+This is still in force with all matches throughout the tournament being doubles events (so no singles matches).

 Who are the Favourites to win the World Cup of Darts?

-For World Cup of Darts predictions from profitable tipsters head over to the best darts tipsters page, on here only those who have been profitable over the past twelve months and have open tips are shown.
+For World Cup of Darts predictions from profitable tipsters, head over to the best darts tipsters page, where only those who have been profitable over the past twelve months and have open tips are shown.

 - Day One - 12 x Group Stage (best of 7 legs)